 - Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)

 Note: Eligible participants cannot participate in both WIC and CSFP at the same time.

-- Income Eligibility Guidelines.
-These are the Guidelines used by State agencies in determining in the income eligibility of persons applying for participation in CSFP.
+Guidelines used by state agencies in determining the income eligibility of persons applying for participation.